-Available in both English and French, Clam Counter allows users to report their mussel sightings to the Zoo and DFO.
+Clam Counter allows users to report their mussel sightings to the Toronto Zoo and the Department of Fisheries and Oceans Canada.
 It can also be used offline as a convenient reference library of all freshwater mussel species in Canada.

 Live for Android and iOS, The app is now used in mussel identification workshops hosted the DFO to aid in the conservation and data collection of freshwater mussels in Ontario.

 Animated badges are used to provide delight to the user as they move from one tier to the next

 Illustrations are used in promotions and in app tutorials.

 User observations after product launch

 Soon after the launch of Clam Counter, I had the opportunity to visit my users in their first mussel observation field trip.
 Everyone was required to wear a protective water proof suit to get down into the river.
 I was helping out with mostly holding the bucket full of mussels, as well as taking notes on how people are using the app.

 The river water was almost waist deep, because of this, most users keep their phones either on the river banks or tucked away in their breast pocket.

 It was difficult for them to use a cell phone in the middle of a streaming river, lest they risk the consequence of dropping their phone into the water.

 One user pointed out that they prefer using a waterproof field guide for outdoor activities, but the app was very useful during the indoor workshop that happened last week.